sbroboticsteam/2019-2020-IARRC/comms-api/README.md

 	transport: "ipc" or "inproc"

-	address: can be any string
+	address: a topic's address can be any string
 			*two ipc topics cannot have the same address
 			*two inproc topics in the same process cannot have the same address for ipc, the address becomes a file in /tmp/comms/